SoftBank-backed VTEX reveals revenue surge in filing for U.S. IPO

 The company’s shares will trade under the symbol “VTEX”, it said.

 J.P.
-Morgan, Goldman Sachs and BofA Securities are the underwriters for the IPO.
+Morgan, Goldman Sachs and BofA Securities are the lead underwriters for the IPO.

 Reporting by Niket Nishant in Bengaluru;Editing by Vinay Dwivedi